Dynamit-Harry/BeautifulPlaces/content/places/destination5.md

 ---
 title: Strömsholm
-description:
+description: (user submission) A town about
 image: https://slottsguiden.info/slott/15_2.jpg
 id: 5
 ---

-# (user submission) This will contain info about Strömsholm
+# This will contain info about Strömsholm